dalek-cryptography/curve25519-dalek/README.md

 | :---        | :---                            |
 | avx2        | `-C target_feature=+avx2`       |
 | avx512ifma  | `-C target_feature=+avx512ifma` |

+Or you can use `-C target_cpu=native` if you don't know what to set.

 The `simd` backend also requires using nightly, e.g. by running `cargo +nightly build`, to build.